marianmeres/midware/README.md

 }, timeout = 0);

-// Now, execute all registered middlewares in series.
+// Now, execute all registered middlewares in series. const context = { foo: null };
+await app.execute(
+    // call each middleware with these arguments [context],
     // Pass in a non-zero timeout value to watch (and possibly reject)
-// the overall execution duration. const context = { foo: null };
+    // the overall execution duration.

-// call each middlewares with the args provided here as the first argument await app.execute([context], timeout = 0);
+    timeout = 0
+);

 assert(context.foo === 'bar');
 ```